 CBSE Admission 2025-26: Eligibility, Procedure, Age Criteria

-The CBSE (Central Board of Secondary Education) admission process for the academic year 2025-26 will begin in late 2024 or early 2025.
-The exact dates and procedures may vary depending on the specific school and location.
-The CBSE or individual schools will release a notification announcing the start of the admission process, including the CBSE board exam date 2025 and deadlines.
-Students will need to fill out an application form, which can be either online or offline.
+The CBSE (Central Board of Secondary Education) admission process for the academic year 2026 will begin in late 2025 or early 2026.
+The exact CBSE admission dates and procedures may vary depending on the specific school and location.
+Students can fill out a CBSE application form, which can be either online or offline.
 They must submit copies of their birth certificate, previous academic records, and other required documents.

 Some schools may conduct entrance exams as part of the CBSE admission process.
+The CBSE or individual schools will release a notification regarding the CBSE school admission process, including the CBSE board exam date 2026 and deadlines.
 If they are selected, they will receive a confirmation letter or admission offer.
 At last, they need to pay the tuition fees and other required charges before the specified deadline.

-CBSE Admission 2025-26- Eligibility
+CBSE Admission 2026 Eligibility

 A student wishing to gain admission to any class in a 'School' will qualify for enrollment in that class only if he meets the following criteria:

-• They have completed a qualifying or equivalent examination that renders them eligible for admission to that class;
+• They have completed a qualifying or equivalent examination that renders them eligible for admission to that class.

 • They adhere to the age requirements (both minimum and maximum) as stipulated by the State/U.T.
 Government relevant to the location of the School;